Bimal194/DeFi-bank/README.md

 *A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device but are P2P supported.*

 # Techstacks:
-HTML, CSS, Javascript, Motoko programming language
+**HTML, CSS, Javascript, Motoko programming language**,

-Motoko Programming language is a new, modern and type safe language for developers who want to build the next generation of distributed applications to run on the Internet Computer (ICP) blockchain Network.
+* Motoko Programming language is a new, modern and type safe language for developers who want to build the next generation of distributed applications to run on the Internet Computer (ICP) blockchain Network.

 # Deployment to the ICP Live Blockchain